-CU has recruited an unprecedented number of faculty working in a wide array of areas related to Native American Studies and Indigenous Studies, and already enjoys a high national and international reputation in several of these areas.
-In pursuing the NAIS Certificate, students join a vibrant and growing community of CU Graduate & Undergraduate students and more than 40 professors.
+CNAIS attracts faculty working in a wide array of areas related to Native American and Indigenous Studies, and already enjoys a high national and international reputation in several of these areas.
+In pursuing the NAIS Certificate, students join a vibrant and growing community of CU graduate and undergraduate students and more than 40 professors.